H4rk3nz0/GalahadII_LCD_Linux/README.md

 ### Environment

-Create a virtual environment for the script to run in (optional):
+Create a virtual environment for the gif streaming script to run in.
+I set up the script rather sloppily and I'm not a Python developer so currently the script requires a virtual environment living within a `venv` folder.

 ```
 -$ python3 -m venv venv